tomyri/Sabas/README.md

 TODO:
 - Selection for playback rate
-- Proper cover loading
+- Library root selection
+- Support for headset buttons

 How To Use It
 =============

 Place your books in 'Audiobooks' or 'Documents/Audiobooks' folder under user's home folder.
 (This will be user selectable if/when there is file picker component.)
+Vote https://together.jolla.com/question/321/file-picker-needed/

 Licenses
 ========